duukkis/terminal/blog/BLOG_part2.md

 [Image Source: alt.org Nethack server](https://alt.org/nethack/)

-The two parts of this project were different and both very interesting in their own way.
-The interpretting of vt100-commands had clean new structure but some of the commands like backspace character brought intriguing issues when building that.
+The two parts of this project were different and both were very interesting in their own way.
+The interpreting of vt100-commands resulted in a clean new structure but some of the commands, like the backspace character, brought intriguing issues when building that.
 Debugging the terminal commands took time.
-For both the cases I had to research lots of background knowledge from the specifications.
-The hole project took roughly 30 hours of coding, studying and refactoring time.
+For both cases, I had to research a lot of background knowledge from the specifications.
+The whole project took roughly 30 hours of coding, studying, and refactoring time.

-The animated gif building part was straightforward refactoring project.
+The animated gif building part was a straightforward refactoring project.
 And that was fun.
 It took at least 10 iterations before I got the animated gif building into a shape that I wanted.
 The refactoring is nice, as you have a working code, so you always know if it's working or not.
 If the code breaks, you can revert the part you have just changed.
-When building something new you have problems that haven't been solved yet.
+When building something new, you will encounter problems that haven't been solved yet.
 The skill of refactoring and building something new are very important for a developer.

 [Part 1: Making a VT100 command interpreter with PHP](BLOG.md)